This moisturizing Hand Balm Recipe is easy to make, can be scented with your favorite fragrance, and makes useful and inexpensive gifts.

 There are a variety of hand balm recipes floating around the internet, but I customized this one to meet my needs.
 I give tips in the recipe below if you want one that would be more moisturizing.

-These may not be items you commonly have laying about your home.
+These may not be items you commonly have lying about your home.
 Other than the essential oils, I had to purchase them.
-With what I purchased, including the tins, I made 12 containers of the hand balm recipe, with cocoa butter and beeswax leftover for other gifts (I am working on a balm for dry feet with my leftover cocoa butter & beeswax.
-Stay tuned ).
+With what I purchased, including the tins, I made 12 containers of the hand balm recipe, with cocoa butter and beeswax leftover for other gifts like this Heel Balm, which uses the same ingredients!
 The final cost of each tin of hand balm is $4.50…not too bad for gifts!
 If you have any of these items at home, you could drive the cost down further.

 Beeswax Pellets I purchased these yellow ones, but there are also white pellets.
 Beeswax is occlusive, which means that it creates a protective layer on the skin, sealing in moisture.
 It is also antibacterial and anti-inflammatory, both beneficial to the skin.